amanonearth/APTLens/README.md

 # APTLens
-APTLens leverages AI to track APT groups, campaigns, intrusion sets, malware and TTP using NLP.
+APTLens leverages AI to track APT groups, campaigns, intrusion sets, malware and TTP using Natural Language (English).
 Integrated with OpenCTI, it provides advanced correlation and visualisation.